alexch/codelikethis/public/projects/zorkington.md

 }
 ```

+>Note: Using functions and global variables may work for a simple version of this game, however it will be much, much harder to scale up.

-You may want to create a [State Machine](/lessons/javascript/state_machines) to represent the rooms.
+You may want to create a [State Machine](/lessons/javascript/state_machines) to represent potential room transitions.

 ## And Don't Forget to Demo!